-Following clearance of a CTA filing by the United Kingdom's MHRA, we initiated a Phase 2a Clinical Trial of AXA1125.
+Following clearance of the CTA, we initiated a Phase 2a Clinical Trial of AXA1125.
 The Phase 2a trial is a randomized, double-blind, placebo-controlled investigation to evaluate the efficacy and safety of AXA1125 in patients with exertional fatigue related to Long COVID.
-Approximately 40 patients will be enrolled and randomized evenly to receive either 67.8 grams per day of AXA1125 or a matched placebo in two divided doses for 28 days, with a one-week safety follow-up period.
+41 patients were enrolled and randomized to receive either 67.8 grams per day of AXA1125 or a matched placebo in two divided doses for 28 days, with a one-week safety follow-up period.
 This same daily dose of AXA1125 has already been investigated in a 12-week Clinical Study in subjects with presumed NASH and was generally well tolerated.

-The Phase 2a trial's primary endpoint will assess the improvement of mitochondrial function within the skeletal muscle as measured by changes in phosphocreatine (PCr) recovery time, as measured by 31-phosphorus magnetic resonance spectroscopy (MRS), from baseline to Day 28.
-PCr recovery time is a well-established and highly sensitive measure that has been strongly correlated with the 6-minute walk (6MW) test, a functional measure that has been used as a registrational endpoint in several other diseases in which fatigue and muscle weakness play a central role.
-Key secondary endpoints include lactate levels, a 6MW test, fatigue scores, and safety and tolerability.
-The Clinical Trial is being conducted with researchers at Oxford University's Radcliffe Department of Medicine in the United Kingdom.
+The Phase 2a trial's primary endpoint was change in phosphocreatine (PCr) recovery time, as measured by 31-phosphorus magnetic resonance spectroscopy (MRS), from baseline to Day 28 as an assessment of improvement of mitochondrial function within the skeletal muscle.
+PCr recovery time is a well-established and highly sensitive measure that has been strongly correlated with the 6-minute walk test (6MWT), a functional measure that has been used as a registrational endpoint in several other diseases in which fatigue and muscle weakness play a central role.
+Key secondary endpoints include lactate levels, a 6MWT, patient reported fatigue scores assessed by the Chalder Fatigue Questionnaire (CFQ-11), and safety and tolerability.
+The CFQ-11 is a validated patient reported outcome measure of fatigue that has been used in measuring patient impact in fatigue states such as chronic fatigue syndrome.
+The Clinical Trial was conducted with researchers at Oxford University's Radcliffe Department of Medicine in the United Kingdom.